quicwg/ops-drafts/draft-ietf-quic-manageability.md

 other UDP traffic.

 The only application binding defined by the IETF QUIC WG is HTTP/3
-{{?QUIC-HTTP}} at the time of this writing; however, work to run other applications over QUIC is ongoing, so an assumption that all QUIC traffic is HTTP/3 is not valid.
+{{?QUIC-HTTP}} at the time of this writing; however, many other applications are currently being defined and deployed over QUIC, so an assumption that all QUIC traffic is HTTP/3 is not valid.
 HTTP over QUIC uses UDP port 443 by default, although URLs referring to resources available over HTTP over QUIC may specify alternate port numbers.
-Simple assumptions about whether a given flow is using QUIC based upon a UDP port number may therefore not hold; see also {{?RFC7605}}
+Simple assumptions about whether a given flow is using QUIC based upon a UDP port number may therefore not hold;
-section 5.
+see also {{?RFC7605}} section 5.

 While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}}),